 (d) The commission will require a greater quantum of evidence to support reinstatement of a license after revocation (or surrender while under investigation or pending a disciplinary process) than is required of initial applicants or for issuance of licenses under other circumstances.
-The applicant for reinstatement shall have the burden of proving by clear and convincing evidence that the applicant meets the criteria required by this rule and also has the burden of producing evidence in support of the applicant's position.
-If the applicant produces evidence to the contrary, then the applicant will be reinstated, however, nothing in this rule precludes the commission from issuing a license with conditions attached.
+The applicant for reinstatement shall have the burden of proving by clear and convincing evidence that the applicant meets the criteria required by this rule and also has the burden of produing evidence in support of the applicant's position.
+If the applicant produces evidence which meets the burden of proof, and it is not overcome by evidence to the contrary, then the applicant will be reinstated, however, nothing in this rule precludes the commission from issuing a license with conditions attached.